Nostromos/dotProject/docs/Rate_Limiting.md

 ## Clarification Questions

-*What kind of GitHub API requests are you making—REST, GraphQL, or both?*
+### What kind of GitHub API requests are you making—REST, GraphQL, or both?

 Right now, only REST requests using Octokit.

-*Is this being used in a CLI tool, backend service, or something else?*
+### Is this being used in a CLI tool, backend service, or something else?

 CLI took to start but will be a backend service in the future.
 My thinking is to use Octokit's rate-limiting feature so I won't have to change much when I build the web service.

-*Are requests made on behalf of one user or multiple users with different tokens?*
+### Are requests made on behalf of one user or multiple users with different tokens?

 Right now, on behalf of one user.
 For the web service, multiple users with different tokens OR as a Github App, with its own auth and much higher limits.

-*Is accuracy/timeliness more important, or is reducing API usage the main goal?*
+### Is accuracy/timeliness more important, or is reducing API usage the main goal?

 I'll bias towards accuracy and timeliness first but I do plan on building some common-sense stuff to prevent unecessary API usage.

 ## Background Information

-### Primary Rate Limits
+### Primary Rate Limits[^1]

 Github limits the number of REST API requests you can make in a specific amount of time.
 Certain endpoints have more restrictive limits than others, like the search endpoint.
 The GraphQL API has a separate primary rate limit.